Wryteon/wryteon/README.md

 > **⚠️ Important**: The `ASTRO_DB_REMOTE_URL` is baked into the server bundle at image build time.
 If you change it, you must rebuild the Docker image (`docker compose up --build`).
 The runtime env var only affects `astro db push` and `astro db execute` commands; the SSR server uses the build-time value.

+### Migrations and rollbacks

+- On every container start, the entrypoint runs `astro db push` against the persistent DB volume.
+This keeps schema changes forward-only and automatic.
+- Recommended release flow: take a DB backup first, deploy new image, then let startup apply schema updates.
+- There are no explicit down migrations in this setup.
+If you must roll back to an older image after a schema change, restore the DB from backup.
+- Prefer additive schema changes (add table/column) in one release, and destructive cleanup (drop/rename) in a later release.
+- For production hardening, document and test a backup/restore command before each release.

 ## 🧪 Testing

 ### Unit tests (Vitest)